BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Weight-Painting-Armor.md

 > If you are a beginner to BG3 modding, please read through the [Getting Started with 3D modding](https://wiki.bg3.community/Tutorials/Visual/getting-started-with-3d-modding) tutorial first.
 {.is-warning}

-ㅤ
+Process overview:
+1. **Sourcing**: Find a vanilla item in the game files that resembles your custom armor.
+2. **Preparation**: Clean up the vanilla mesh in Blender to create a perfect "Donor".
+3. **Transfer weights**: Automate the copying of weight data from the Donor to your Custom Mesh.
+4. **Testing**: Parent the armor to the skeleton and pose it to identify errors.
+5. **Refinement**: Manually fix specific issues (clipping, stiffness, or lack of movement).
+6. **Limit weights**: Ensure compatibility with game engine (max 4 bones per vertex) ㅤ
 ## Table of Contents
 1. [Pre-requisites](#pre-requisites)